TEZULS/TEZULS/README.md

 ### TEZULS,

 # 🙄 About me
 Hello !
-I am TEZULS, a passionate developer since 2020.
+I am Nassim (TEZULS), a passionate developer since 2020.

 # 🛠 I working on ?